 Check out the American Civil War Webpages on Book Units Teacher.
-Students can read information in fourteen mini-lessons.
-Online quizzes test student understanding of the lessons.
+Students can read the information in fourteen mini-lessons.
+Online quizzes test students understanding of the lessons.

 Scholastic provides a free guide.
 This guide covers the first eight novels in the series.
-Common Core standards are listed besides the activities.
-At the website, you will also find seven printables covering skills such as a character study and root word Bingo.
+Common Core standards are listed beside the activities.
+On the website, you will also find seven printables covering skills such as a character study and root word Bingo.

 Watch an interview with the author.
 Lauren Tarshis answers a number of interesting questions.

 See what Lauren Tarshis is planning next.
 I Survived the Children’s Blizzard, 1888 comes out February 27, 2018.
 In this book, John Hale must survive a Dakota winter.
 It sounds exciting!

 If you would like to try out the I Survived the Battle of Gettysburg, 1863 Book Unit before you buy it, this download contains free samples for Chapters 1-2.